filips123/GimVicUrnik/website/README.md

 ### Hosting for Production

 The website uses Vue Router in `history` mode, so a simple static file server will fail.
-You will need to configure your web server to fallback to `index.html` for any non-file requests.
+You will need to configure your web server to fall back to `index.html` for any non-file requests.

 See [Vue Documentation](https://cli.vuejs.org/guide/deployment.html) for more details.